 Hospitals, health care acute services and residential care homes accommodate many people with greater levels of vulnerability due to health and wellbeing issues.
-These issues may make it more complex to evacuate a building if there is a fire and could mean that they are less able to cope with smoke inhalation and consequences of fire.
+This may make it more complex to evacuate a building if there is a fire and could mean that these people are less able to cope with smoke inhalation and the consequences of fire.